Chevening Clore Leadership Fellowship

 As a part of Chevening Clore Leadership Fellowship, each international fellow will undertake an individually tailored programme based in the UK which will include:

-- Two residential leadership courses in March and September 2023
+· Two residential leadership courses in September 2023 and March 2024

 Subscribe to the Alphagram for more information or view the application placement timeline below.